Alexdavv/Vocabulary-v5.0-test/README.md

 * It is recommended to run `pre-commit` when first initializing this repository or to manually clean all cell outputs before commiting changes to the notebook.
 * If you are installing additional packages, [prefer](https://docs.anaconda.com/free/anaconda/packages/install-packages/) `conda install` to `pip install`.
-Make sure to run `conda env export` and to subsequently include `environment.yaml` in the commit to reflect changes to the environment.
+Make sure to run `conda env export > environment.yml` and to subsequently include `environment.yaml` in the commit to reflect changes to the environment.
+You should also manually add important target packages to `environment-compat.yml`.